 Users are assigned Access levels, from 0-9.
 The following access levels are defined:

 - Access level 0 A new unvalidated user.

 - Access level 1 A regular user without access to the file downloads.

 - Access level 9 Sysop.

-The files on the Apollo64 data disk are for the folowing uses.
+The files on the Apollo64 data disk are for the following uses.

 - +apollo64 The BBS software.

-- +userlog The userlog, this file is very important.
-Loose it and your users will all need to relog.
+- +userlog The userlog, this file is critical.
+Lose it, and your users will all need to relog.

-- +config The configuration settings for your BBS> This file is editied by the varying sysop/cosysop menus.
+- +config the varying sysop/cosysop menus edit the configuration settings for your BBS> This file.

 - +data The data that the BBS keeps to run, not config.